cr-crme/banque_stages/database/README.md

 Then you have to run the service:
 `sudo snap start docker`

+### Windows

+You can install docker using the installer provided by Docker, then you restart your computer.
+The service will be started automatically.

 # Debug

 If you are developping, you may want to run your own version of the database.